euwbah/musescore-xen-tuner/README.md

 -----

-## Updating plugin / Troubleshooting
+## Updating plugin

 This plugin is very experimental, so make sure you're always using the most updated version of this plugin as bugs are always being fixed.
 This plugin does not update automatically.
 Redownload the code from here, and replace the files.

 > ⚠️ **IMPORTANT**: When updating the plugin, make sure you reopen MuseScore for changes to take effect.
-To be very certain that the newer files are being used, you can click the **Reload Plugins** button in the [Plugin Manager](https://musescore.org/en/handbook/3/plugins#enable-disable-plugins) to force reload all plugins, though you will need to re-enable and reconfigure keyboard shortcuts again.
+To be very certain that the newer files are being used, you can click the **Reload Plugins** button in the [Plugin Manager](https://musescore.org/en/handbook/3/plugins#enable-disable-plugins) to force reload all plugins.

+## Troubleshooting

 ### If the tuning is wrong/off